When you can’t always get what you need. 15 September 2015 by researchwhisper.

 The unknown virus- the social logic of bio-conspiracy theories in contemporary China.
 What Can We Do?
 The Challenge of Being New Academics in Neoliberal Universities.
 What Can You Do With a Humanities Ph.D., Anyway? - Elizabeth Segran.
 Parip/Practice as Research in Performance.
 Practice as Research PhD projects Joanne 'Bob' Whalley and Lee Miller | UK, MMU (Cheshire)

 Unflattening — Nick Sousanis.
 The primacy of words over images has deep roots in Western culture.

 This shift has significant implications for the ways that arts & humanities PhDs are now presented and doctoral researchers are trained.
 Back in the olden days, like 20 years ago, in the 20th century, we knew what a PhD looked like in the arts and humanities.
-There was something like consensus.
 Theconversation.
 The Coalition announced in the budget that it would stop funding the Office for Learning and Teaching (OLT) – an organisation that that has helped to enhance learning and teaching in universities.

 The data are the data, no matter who’s conducting the experiment.
 But growing body of research suggests that’s not necessarily true, and that personalities can influence the science.
 Are You Being Rigorous or Just Intolerant?
 I always took pride in being "a hard teacher.

 " I was rigorous but fair; my students didn’t need to be geniuses to succeed, they just needed to be "good students. " A good student attends class, sits attentively, participates in discussions, and meet deadlines.
 But after more than a decade of teaching, I realized that my idea of the good student was standing in the way of good teaching.
 A flow diagram guide to academic gatherings – Errant Science.